movestore/FilterData_byTime/README.md

 **Parameter `endTime`:** if no end timestamp is defined then the last timestamp of the data is used

-!> If the start time is defined to be after the end time, a warning is given.
+:warning: If the start time is defined to be after the end time, a warning is given.
 The algorithm switches the parameters and filters the data in the sensible time frame.

 **Data:** If none of the locations in the input data set lie in the requested time range, a warning is given and a NULL data set is returned.
 The NULL return value likely produces an error.